pellepelster/mango-documentation/api/webhooks.md

 ### Delete entity webhooks

-To delete an eneity webhook issue a HTTP DELETE request against the entity webhook api using the name of the hook to delete as path parameter.
+To delete an entity webhook issue a HTTP DELETE request against the entity webhook api using the name of the hook to delete as path parameter.

 `DELETE /api/entity/{entityName}/webhooks/{hookName}`